jmespath-community/jmespath.spec/jep-013-object-manipulation-functions.md

 array[array[any]] items(object $obj)
 ```

-Returns a an array of key value pairs for the provided object `$obj`.
+Returns an array of key value pairs for the provided object `$obj`.
 Each pair is a 2-item array with the first item being the key and the second item being the value.
 This function is the inverse of the `from_items()` function.

 Note that because JSON hashes are inheritently unordered, the key value pairs of the provided object `$obj` are inheritently unordered.
 Implementations are not required to return values in any specific order.